davekrh/ocp310_for_operations/08-lesson-sample_application.md

 When you click the route, you should see a map.

 We will now create a container from existing source code, also called “S2I” or “source to image”.
 This container will be the backend for our map.

 Click “Add to Project” in the upper right corner, then “Browse Catalog”.
 Find and select “Python”.
-Ensure the “Application Name” is “nationalparks-katacoda” and the “Git Repository” is:
+Ensure the “Application Name” is *nationalparks-katacoda* and the “Git Repository” is:
 ```
 https://github.com/openshift-roadshow/nationalparks-katacoda
 ```